Alignment (Dungeons & Dragons): Function

-Richard Bartle's Designing Virtual Worlds noted that alignment is a way to categorize players' characters, along with gender, race, character class, and sometimes nationality.
+Richard Bartle's Designing Virtual Worlds noted that alignment is a way for players to categorize their characters, along with gender, race, character class, and sometimes nationality.
 Alignment was designed to help define role-playing, a character's alignment being seen as their outlook on life.
 A player decides how a character should behave in assigning an alignment, and should then play the character in accordance with that alignment.

 A character's alignment can change.
 If a lawful neutral character consistently performs good acts, when neutral or evil actions were possible, the character's alignment will shift to lawful good.
-In games, the Dungeon Master (referee) decides when alignment violations occur, as it is subjective and often frowned upon, if not outright disallowed.
+During game sessions, the Dungeon Master decides when alignment violations occur, as it is subjective and often frowned upon, if not outright disallowed.

 Characters acting as a party should have compatible alignments; a party with both good and evil characters may turn against itself.
 Bill Slavicsek and Richard Baker's Dungeon Master for Dummies noted that a party of good or neutral characters works better as the motivations for adventures are easier, the group dynamics are smoother, and the "heroic aspects of D&D shine through in ways that just don't happen when players play evil characters".